enonic/app-superhero-blog/README.md

 ### Change log

+Version 1.2.0-SNAPSHOT

+* Changed the app name to com.enonic.app.superhero.
+* Updated to use XP 6.2.1 libraries.

 Version 1.1.0

 * Added x-data menu mixin to the Post content type so an individual post can be added as a page in the menu.